 A wholesome breakfast gives kids the fuel they need to start their day and stay energized, and studies show that children who eat breakfast perform better in school and are less likely to have behavioral problems.
 Avoid sugary cereals and heavily processed pre-packaged breakfast foods, and opt instead for fiber-rich steel-cut oats, fresh fruits that are low in sugar, and protein sources such as eggs, plain Greek yogurt, and turkey bacon or sausage.

-Kids may be more active during the summer months, but a study from Illinois University suggests parents should make regular exercise a priority all year long.
+Kids may be more active during the summer months, but a comprehensive clinical review from Illinois University suggests parents should make regular exercise a priority all year long.
 Researchers found that the brain scans of physically fit kids showed more white matter—indicating a greater capacity for learning, memory and paying attention in the classroom.
 Sports and after-school activities are a great way to encourage exercise, and parents can even arrange meet-ups at the park or ball field to help children get active after a long day spent sitting at their desks.

 With school cafeterias under pressure to provide better nutrition, many parents are opting to brown bag it.
 However, a study out of Tufts University shows that packed-at-home lunches often include sugary drinks and processed snacks and not enough fiber, protein and healthy dairy products.
 Choose plenty of low-sugar fruits and non-starchy veggies, along with protein sources such as plain Greek yogurt, cottage cheese, and chicken or turkey slices.
 Other ideas include celery with low-sugar peanut butter, a handful of nuts, and baby carrots with hummus.

 MAKE SURE THEY GET A GOOD NIGHT’S SLEEP